 Executive Vice President

-Mr. Kelly holds B.S. and M.S. degrees in computer science from the Pennsylvania State University.
+He holds B.S. and M.S. degrees in physics from Cambridge University.

 Profile updated March 2016